Please enable JavaScript

 What should we think about anti–blue light cosmetics?

-With the advancement of technology, we now spend an average of six hours per day in front of screens—whether smartphone displays, computer monitors, televisions, etc., these devices emit blue light, to which the sun’s own blue-light radiation is added.
-Given the ongoing questions about how this exposure affects the skin, several cosmetic brands have developed anti–blue-light products.
-Are they genuinely effective?
+As technology advances, we now spend an average of six hours per day in front of screens.
+Whether we’re talking about smartphone, computer, or television screens, etcthese devices emit blue light, which is compounded by blue light from the sun.
+Amid ongoing questions about the effects of this radiation on the skin, some cosmetic brands have developed anti-blue-light products.
+Are they truly effective?
 Let’s explore this topic together.

 • Blue light is part of the visible spectrum and originates from both the sun and artificial sources, such as screens.

-• Certain studies have shown that blue light can induce oxidative stress, activate melanogenesis, and alter skin cells.
+• Some studies have shown that blue light can induce oxidative stress, activate melanogenesis, and alter skin cells.

-• The so-called "anti-blue light" treatments primarily rely on specific mineral filters, such as titanium dioxide and zinc oxide, and on antioxidant active ingredients capable of limiting oxidative damage.
+• The so-called “anti–blue light” skincare products are primarily based on specific mineral filters, such as titanium dioxide and zinc oxide, and on antioxidant agents capable of limiting oxidative damage.

-• To date, these products are seen more as part of a preventive approach than as an absolute necessity, pending more robust clinical evidence.
+• To date, these products are more aligned with a preventive approach than as an absolute requirement, pending more robust clinical evidence.

 4 minutes to understand your skin.
 Our dermatological diagnostic guides you toward the ideal skincare for your specific needs.
 Simple, quick, personalized.